 Don’t bring up a contentious subject that was settled or forgotten and is now stable, as it may cause trouble again.
 After all, some dogs can have unpredictable reactions when woken up suddenly.

 “If I were you, I wouldn’t mention your current political activism as it will stir up old feelings and upset your father.
 Let sleeping dogs lie.”

 And to conclude this two-part blogpost of cats and dogs phrases, I feel obliged to include the very popular with students but also old-fashioned ‘Raining cats and dogs’

 This idiom is said to have its origins in the days when the poor drainage system and the abundance of stray cats and dogs led to large numbers of these animals drowning when there were heavy storms.
 When the storm had subsided and people could come out again, they found the dead animals in the streets and it gave the impression that it had rained cats and dogs.

-My advise: use expressions such as it’s pouring down, pouring with rain or it’s bucketing down (more informal) to keep up with the times..
+My advice: use expressions such as it’s pouring down, pouring with rain or it’s bucketing down (m.ore informal) to keep up with the times.